CncAnon1/TavernAITurbo/readme.md

 ---

 ## 🚨Important -- Security
-Newer versions of TavernAI are suceptible to a serious vulnerability when loading malicious character cards (https://github.com/TavernAI/TavernAI/issues/93).
-This fork is not vulnerable to this particular exploit, but TavernAI's code is a mess and there is always the possibility that there are other undiscovered exploits.
+Some newer versions of TavernAI (1.3.0, 1.3.1) are susceptible to a serious vulnerability when loading malicious character cards (https://github.com/TavernAI/TavernAI/issues/93).
+This fork (1.2.8) is not vulnerable to this particular exploit, but TavernAI's code is very messy and there is always the possibility that there are other undiscovered exploits.
+Use caution when loading character cards from sources you do not trust and verify the content using https://zoltanai.github.io/character-editor/.

 For safety, I strongly suggest you do not allow public access to your TavernAI server under any circumstances.
 This fork is already configured in such a way by default, but you can confirm by checking `whitelistMode = true` in [config.conf](config.conf).